 What you need to know about an Eagle Financial personal loan

-Founded in 1994, Eagle Financial is a personal loans lender operating in Indiana, Kentucky, Ohio and Tennessee.
+Founded in 1994, Eagle Financial is a personal loans lender operating in Indiana, Kentucky and Ohio.

 Eagle Finance markets itself as an alternative to payday and title loans.
 This means that the loans it offers are relatively small — ranging from $1,000 to $10,000 — and have a short payoff term.
 In Eagle’s case, you’ll have between eight and 24 months to repay your loan depending on how much you borrowed and the strength of your credit.

 Like other lenders focusing on loans for people with bad credit, Eagle says it will try to work with you even if you have a history of bankruptcy.
 But it’s important to know that not everyone will qualify for a loan, even with this type of lender.
 And if you do qualify, the cost in interest and fees may be high, which could ultimately set your finances back further.

 Speaking of fees, you won’t know the potential cost of a loan from Eagle Finance, or whether you’re likely to qualify at all, until you apply.
 That’s because Eagle doesn’t reveal its range of rates and fees on its website, and it doesn’t appear to provide an opportunity to apply for prequalification.

 The result is a double-whammy: When you apply with Eagle, you could be offered a high APR and fees — and your credit scores will likely take a hit because your application will trigger a hard credit inquiry.

 May have to put up collateral